relaxnow/vcgopkg/README.md

 # vcgopkg

+# DEPRECATED, PLEASE USE THE OFFICIAL PACKAGER AT: https://docs.veracode.com/r/About_auto_packaging

 Unofficial Community Project to help package a Go application for Veracode Static Analysis

 ## Linux & OS X